servicebinding/spec/README.md

 Main section of the doc.
 Has sub-section that outline the design.

-### 1. Making a service bindable
+### Making a service bindable

 #### Recommended
 For a service to be bindable it **should** provide:
-* a ConfigMap that contains the name of the Secret holding the binding data (see the `Service Binding Schema` section below), and describes metadata associated with each of the items referenced in the Secret, as well as a reference to this ConfigMap.
+* a ConfigMap that contains the name of the Secret holding the binding data (see the [Service Binding Schema](#service-binding-schema) section below), and describes metadata associated with each of the items referenced in the Secret, as well as a reference to this ConfigMap.

 This pattern ensures the binding data is properly secured in a Secret and has corresponding metadata to enhance the consumption experience of the binding.